 Atlas of a Paper Empire

-Atlas of a Paper Empire is an installation produced for Museo Bikoitza (Double Museum), an annual program of rereadings of the San Telmo Museum collection and its narratives of display.
+The work produced for Museo Bikoitza (Double Museum), an annual program of rereadings of the San Telmo Museum collection and its narratives of display.

 Imagine a map so perfect, that not a single detail of the territory that it covers is left out.
 Such a map should, according to the writer Jorge Luis Borges, contain a map of the map.
 And this map, in turn, a map of the map.
 And so on, on to infinity.